marhop/pandoc-unicode-math/README.md

 Maybe you would like to adapt the [`stack.yaml`](stack.yaml) file prior to building to select a [Stackage] snapshot that fits your environment.
-For example, use `resolver: lts-7.24` to create a binary that is compatible with Pandoc 1.17 (shipped with Debian 9) or `resolver: lts-9.21` for Pandoc 1.19 (there was an API change somewhere around 1.18 so you need different binaries).
+For example, use `resolver: lts-7.24` to create a binary that is compatible with Pandoc 1.17 (shipped with Debian 9) or `resolver: lts-9.21` for Pandoc 1.19 and later, including Pandoc 2 (there was an API change between 1.17 and 1.19, so you need different binaries).
-I haven't tried Pandoc 2 yet.

 [Pandoc]: https://pandoc.org/
 [filter]: https://pandoc.org/filters.html